Experience Design

 The Process

 I had two roles.
-First, I was the Creative Lead.
+First, I was the Creative Lead

-Secondly, I was a Service Designer.
+Secondly, I was a Experience Designer.

 My job was to interweave aesthetics and logistics with complex data-led storytelling.